blackeyetech/app-sh-mono/README.md

 This is a mono repo for the Black Eye Tech App Shell ecosystem.

-See each package for more details.
+See each package for more details!